🧩 Schema Testing Tool

 Frequently Asked Questions

-What does a schema validator actually check? +
+What does a schema validator actually check?+

-Why is my schema not showing rich results even though I added it? +
+Why is my schema not showing rich results even though I added it?+

-Is this schema validator completely free? +
+Is this schema testing tool completely free?+

 Want Schema Implemented Correctly Across Your Whole Site?